ubports/click/doc/file-format.rst

 Keys beginning with an underscore ("_") are reserved for use as dynamic properties of installed packages.
 They must not appear in packages' manifest files, and attempts to set them there will be ignored.
+The following dynamic keys are currently defined:

+ * _directory: the directory where a package is unpacked

 Maintainer scripts
 ------------------